sharanjitsandhu/webtesting-iv-guided/notes.md

 - data access: talk to the persistent data store.

 set the test environment to run on 'node' instead of a browser

+Four Pillars (Opinion Alert)

+- quality <- non-negotiable
+- budget (Benjamins) -> external constraints
+- time -> external constraints
+- scope -> this one has to give